ICE3037-2024Fall-Team2/LAS_student/README.md

 # LAS Database Structure and Example Data

-This guide provides an overview of the database structure and example SQL commands for populating the tables.
+This provides an overview of the database structure and example SQL commands for inserting data.

 ## Table Structures